Faculty, Staff, Students, Community

 - Erin Stresow, Inclusive Education and Strategic Initiatives, Division of Diversity, Equity, and Inclusion

 - Holly Webb, University Shared Services

 Does taking an NCBI course count towards completing my BUILD certificate?

-Does Diversity Resources offer departmental or group NCBI courses?
+Does Inclusive Education and Strategic Initiatives offer departmental or group NCBI courses?

 We can offer a limited amount of additional courses to campus and community departments and organizations per year.
 Those interested in should fill out our training request form (link is external).
 We are able to accommodate these requests on a first come, first serve basis, and ability is dependent on the availability of our volunteer facilitators.

 How do I get trained to become a trainer?

 In the past, the Chief Diversity Office has offered NCBI Train-the-Trainer sessions as needed.
 This often does not happen each year, however, the NCBI Leadership for Diversity Institute, held twice per year by the international NCBI headquarters, automatically adds you as a new affiliate member at the University of Iowa upon completion.
 To let us know of your interest, email email@example.com for more information.

 If you were a member of a campus affiliate on a different campus before coming to the the UI, please let us know.
 We welcome you to be a part of the team!